John & Francie Pepper Freedom Lecture Series with Nikki Taylor

 This event is free and open to the public.

 RSVPs are requested.
-RSVP link coming soon.
+RSVP here.

-Margaret Garner was the runaway slave who, when confronted with capture just outside of Cincinnati, slit the throat of her toddler daughter rather than have her face a life in slavery.
+Margaret Garner was the runaway slave who, when confronted with capture just outside of Cincinnati, killed her toddler daughter rather than have her face a life in slavery.
 Her story has inspired Toni Morrison’s Beloved, a film based on the novel starring Oprah Winfrey, and an opera.
 Yet, her life has defied solid historical treatment.
 In Driven toward Madness: The Fugitive Slave Margaret Garner and Tragedy on the Ohio, historian Nikki M. Taylor brilliantly captures her circumstances and her transformation from a murdering mother to an icon of tragedy and resistance.

 Taylor, the first African American woman to write a history of Garner, grounds her approach in black feminist theory.
 She melds history with trauma studies to account for shortcomings in the written record.
 In so doing, she rejects distortions and fictionalized images; probes slavery’s legacies of sexual and physical violence and psychic trauma in new ways; and finally fleshes out a figure who had been rendered an apparition.